NPellet/lambda-wrappers/README.md

 Notes:

 - For SNS and SQS, if you want to use dead-letter queues, then `silenceRecordOnValidationFail` should be set to `false`. `true` will just not execute your handler and exit silently.
-For the DLQ to work, the record needs to fail, and therefore you need to retry it.
+For the DLQ to work, the record needs to fail, and therefore you need AWS to retry it.

 ### <a name='Wrapperhandlerlevel'></a>Wrapper handler level